 The YMCA Vocational School offers courses and the positive environment in assisting disengaged students to achieve their full potential through positive educational studies, activities, and outcomes.
-At the YMCA young people will experience student centred programs dedicated to enhancing practical and personal skills, at a pace that ensures school attendance, engagement, and confidence.
+At the YMCA young people will experience student centered programs dedicated to enhancing practical and personal skills, at a pace that ensures school attendance, engagement, and confidence.

 “We believe all young people have the right to achieve their full potential irrelevant of circumstance.
 That the development of the whole person is of utmost importance and we are guided in developing this through the YMCA’s own philosophy of valuing a person’s Mind, Body and Spirit.
 We believe that this holistic approach is best delivered through a flexible individualised learning environment to maximise positive outcomes for every individual.”